daveKontro/create-epic-graphql-server/README.md

 ```

 ## query samples
-Run these queries against the development server to get a feel the GraphQL query language.
+run these queries against the development server to get a feel the GraphQL query language

 ### get all orders
 ```